SiyiP/linked-blog-starter-md/11 HEENT/SFP Anatomy of Neck I+II.md

 	- infection spread is huge here

 skin + platysma
-- muscle of fascial expression, ennervation by facial nerve
+- muscle of fascial expression, innervation by facial nerve
 - innervated by cervical br of facial n CN 7
 - we will see the lower portion of carotid gland there too, lowest br cervical branch ppl as they age get bands in their neck - the remnants of platysma just fyi